hackbg/fadroma/README.md

     /* From migration context. */
     deployment, agent

-    /* From the previous step, or from the deployment's receipts. */ contract = new CustomToken(deployment.get('CustomToken'))
+    /* Taken from the previous step,
+     * or from the deployment's receipts. */ contract = new CustomToken(deployment.get('CustomToken'))

   }: Migration & { contract: CustomToken }) {

     /* Easily bundle multiple transactions, including inits.
-     * Obviously you can't query for state in the middle of the bundle,
+     * You can't do a query in the middle of the bundle,
-     * and the API is currently very rough.
-But it works. */ await agent.bundle().wrap(async bundle=>{
+     * and the API is kinda rough.
+But it works, and
+     * speeds up procedures considerably. */
+    await agent.bundle().wrap(async bundle=>{
       const contract = token.client(bundle)
       await contract.setViewingKey("monkey")